PSauerborn/Stochastic-Gradient-Descent-Model/README.md

 An extension of previous models built that allows for stochastic gradient descent

 The following model uses Tensorflows low level API to construct an MLP (fully connected neural net) that can be used for multi-class classification.
-The model uses stochastic gradient descent and an Adam Optimization routine to minimize a softmax cross entropy objective function, and also uses drop out as a regularization method.
+The model uses stochastic gradient descent and an Adam Optimization routine to minimize the softmax cross entropy objective function, and also uses drop out as a regularization method.

 The model was originally built to classify the outcome of crimes as part of a kaggle competition from a dataset that can be found at